pzhaojohnson/rna2drawer2-readme-preview/README.md

 ## The Editing Tool

 With the editing tool,
-different aspects of objects
+different aspects of elements
 (e.g., fonts, colors, dimensions) can be edited.

-Objects can be selected by clicking on them or by dragging the blue selecting box over them.
+Elements can be selected by clicking on them or by dragging the blue selecting box over them.
-In the bottom-left corner of the app is also a toggle that controls what type of object is currently being selected and edited (e.g., bases, secondary bonds, numberings).
+Towards the bottom-left corner of the app is also a toggle that controls what type of elements are currently being selected and edited (e.g., bases, secondary bonds, numberings).

-When objects are selected,
+When elements are selected,
-a form will appear on the right side of the app for editing the selected objects.
+a form will appear on the right side of the app for editing the selected elements.

+<b>Most elements can be removed
+by pressing the</b> `Delete` <b>key
+while having the elements selected.</b>
+Primary bonds are one exception to this.
+(There will always be one primary bond between each consecutive pair of bases.)

-To deselect objects,
+To deselect elements,
 click on any empty part of the drawing.

 https://user-images.githubusercontent.com/28662629/204059340-c9e76f25-bb81-4186-a579-30185dab27e3.mov